-The settings panel provides access to the main control center where you can access the computer’s account and operational settings.
+The settings panel provides access to the main control center, where you can access the computer’s account and operational settings.
 The Tweaks panel holds the tools for customizing the Operating System.

 Favorite applications are located on the left-side vertical Dock Bar.
-You easily can add/remove/reorganize them by right-clicking an icon for more options.
+You can easily add/remove/reorganize them by right-clicking an icon for more options.

 Customize this Dock Bar easily.
-Move it to any corner of the screen, hide it, change its size and color, make it transparent.
+Move it to any corner of the screen, hide it, change its size and color, and make it transparent.
 Change what happens when you click a favorite application or add keyboard shortcuts to interact with the Dock.